glimpse-project/glimpse-training-data/README.md

 labels so the pre-processor accepts a "label map" configuration (found under the `label-maps/` directory).
 (See `label-maps/README.md` for more details)

-If we have rendered data via `glimpse-cli.py` under `/path/to/glimpse-training-data/renders/test-render` then these images can be processed with `image-pre-processor` found in glimpse build folder (e.g. `build-release`) as follows:
+If we have rendered data via `glimpse-generator.py render` under `/path/to/glimpse-training-data/renders/test-render` then these images can be processed with `image-pre-processor` found in glimpse build folder (e.g. `build-release`) as follows:

 ```
 image-pre-processor \
     /path/to/glimpse-training-data/renders/test-render \
     /path/to/glimpse-training-data/pre-processed/test-render \
-    /path/to/glimpse-training-data/label-maps/2018-06-render-to-2018-08-rdt-map.json \
+    /path/to/glimpse-training-data/label-maps/2018-11-render-to-2018-08-rdt-map.json \
-    -c /path/to/glimpse-training-data/pre-processor-configs/iphone-x-config.json
+    --config /path/to/glimpse-training-data/pre-processor-configs/iphone-x-config.json
 ```